Igor Rudan: 10001 Dalmatians: Genome-wide association studies of quantitative traits

 Rudan developed the resource "10001 Dalmatians" with the help of his close collaborators Harry Campbell and Ozren Polašek.
 The biobank mainly comprised the examinees from the islands of Vis and Korčula in Dalmatia, Croatia.
 With the advent of "chips" for genome-wide scans developed by the company Illumina, genome-wide association studies became possible and the Croatian resource was among the first to carry them out.
-However, due to a highly polygenic nature of the studied traits, gene discovery required very large sample sizes.
+However, due to the highly polygenic nature of the studied traits, gene discovery required very large sample sizes.
 This led to many European and global biobanks joining together to form large collaborative consortia.
 Their work led to hundreds of original research papers, many of which were published in the leading science journals - Nature, Science or Nature Genetics.

 In collaboration with other international biobanks, the "10001 Dalmatians" resource contributed to the discovery of several thousands of human genetic variants that were associated with quantitative biological traits and complex diseases.
 Igor Rudan co-led the discovery of the SLC2A9 gene variants that were associated with uric acid levels and gout disease.
 In collaboration with Professor Gordan Lauc from the University of Zagreb, he also co-led the first two studies that identified genetic variants associated with human N-glycans levels.

 Career in global health

 Since March 2001, Rudan has been working as a Technical Expert within the Child Health Epidemiology Reference Group (CHERG) of the World Health Organization and UNICEF.
-This influential group of researchers led the "child survival revolution" in the 21st century and made important contributions that reduced global child mortality.
+This influential group of researchers led the "child survival revolution" in the 21st century and made contributions that reduced global child mortality.

-Child survival - United Nation's Millennium Development Goal 4
+Child survival — United Nations's Millennium Development Goal 4

 Igor Rudan's contributions to the CHERG work included leading a systematic assessment to identify gaps in child health information globally and producing several reports on the global burden of pediatric infectious diseases, such as clinical pneumonia and diarrhea and meningitis.
-He also contributed to several influential estimates of the causes of global child mortality.
+He also contributed to numerous influential estimates of the causes of global child mortality.
 Working with Professor Harry Campbell, he developed guidelines for performing community-based studies of childhood infections and evaluated existing and emerging interventions.

-CHNRI method - setting global research priorities
+CHNRI method — setting global research priorities

-Working as a consultant for Child Health and Nutrition Research Initiative (CHNRI) of the Global Forum for Health Research and funded mainly by the World Bank, Igor Rudan developed and implemented a systematic methodology for setting priorities in global health research investments.
+Working as a consultant for Child Health and Nutrition Research Initiative (CHNRI) of the Global Forum for Health Research and funded mainly by the World Bank, Rudan developed and implemented a systematic methodology for setting priorities in global health research investments.
 The CHNRI methodology has been implemented by many international organizations and countries to identify research priorities, resulting in more than 100 reports in leading journals to date.
 It became the most widely used method to set health research priorities in the 21st century.